Learning Exploration Stations Field Trip for Large Groups

 Drop Off & Parking

-Please check-in at the Admissions Kiosk.
-All remaining fees are payable at the kiosk via cash, check or credit card.
-Please pay for the entire group in one payment (any separate admissions will be charged full price).
+Please check in at the Admissions Kiosk.
+All remaining fees are payable at the kiosk via credit card only.
+Only one payment is accepted per group.
+Any additional payments are charged full-price admission.

-Please review the Garden Etiquette rules before you arrive and communicate those to your leaders and students.
+Please review the Garden Etiquette rules before you arrive and communicate those to your leaders and scouts.

 - One chaperone per five pre-K to elementary school students

-- One chaperone per twelve middle to high school students
+- One chaperone per 12 middle to high school students

 Food & Picnics

-Cancellations should be made no less than ten business days before the reserved date to avoid the $30.00 cancellation fee.
-Groups that do not show up for the reserved date will be assessed a $30.00 No-Show fee.
+Cancellations should be made no less than ten business days before the reserved date to avoid the $30 cancellation fee.
+Groups that do not show up for the reserved date will be assessed a $30 no-show fee.
 Fee must be paid within 30 days of cancellation or no-show date.

-If you must reschedule or make changes, please contact us as soon as possible and preferably no later than ten (10) business days before your scheduled visit.
+If you must reschedule or make changes, please contact us as soon as possible and preferably no later than 10 business days before your scheduled visit.
 Trips canceled due to weather can be rescheduled depending upon available dates.